Constraints on entry into a Christmas parade divide a Texas town

 “(TAMA) made it clear that they did not want certain people to be a part of the parade,” Osborne said.
 “They were going to go in a little bit of a different direction… and make it a little bit more exclusive.”

-Osborne said that city staff in recent years have worked at making Taylor a more inclusive place to live.
-They recognized that people might practice a faith that does not celebrate Christmas but still want to attend the town’s annual festivities.
+Osborne said city staff in recent years have worked to make Taylor a more inclusive place.
+They recognized people might practice a faith that does not celebrate Christmas but still want to attend the town’s annual festivities.

 “In order to make sure that everybody in our city was included and felt like they could be a part of the celebration, we (decided to) put on our own parade,” Osborne said. “(TAMA is) welcome to have their parade with the rules, requirements and restrictions they want to put on.
 It is completely their prerogative.
 But we wanted to make sure that everyone in the city could celebrate the holiday season with us.”

 Taylor Pride was an organization that felt excluded by TAMA’s parade requirements.
-Last year, they had a float in the parade that included a drag performer.
-On their Facebook page, TAMA said that Taylor Pride’s entry into last year’s parade was an “oversight.”
-The author of the post wrote transphobic slurs and said that having a drag performer at a “family-friendly” Christmas event was “unthinkable.”
+Last year, it had a float in the parade that included a drag performer.
+On its Facebook page, TAMA said Taylor Pride’s entry into last year’s parade was an “oversight.”
+The author of the post wrote transphobic slurs and said having a drag performer at a “family-friendly” Christmas event was “unthinkable.”

 “It’s hard, it is hurtful and it’s just really not okay,” said Denise Rodgers, a co-founder and the president of Taylor Pride.
 “The LGBTQ community — we celebrate holidays; we practice religious faith; we have families and children.
 We are no different than the people who are hosting or attending these parades, these events and these holidays.”